 On this page

 API keys are necessary to work with Algolia.
-They give you code-level access to your account, data, and index settings.
-Whether you’re sending or updating your data, searching your index, or doing anything else with Algolia’s API, you need to use a valid API key.
+They give code-level access to your account, data, and index settings.
+You need a valid API key to send or update your data, search your index, or do anything else with Algolia’s API.